-Other types of formulas are available for babies who have trouble digesting cow's-milk formulas.
-These are for babies who are at high risk of allergies or with a cow's milk allergy.
-Talk to your doctor before giving your baby one of these formulas.
+There are other types of formulas for babies who have trouble digesting cow's-milk formulas.
+Talk to your doctor before you give your baby one of these formulas.

 - Lactose-free formulas are used for babies who are lactose-intolerant.
-This is a rare condition in babies.
+This is a rare problem in babies.

 Do not use homemade formulas, such as those that use evaporated milk.
-These do not contain the nutrients and supplements your baby needs.
+These do not have the nutrients and supplements your baby needs.
 They could also make your baby sick.

 You can buy formula as a powder or as a concentrated or ready-to-feed liquid.
 Ready-to-feed formulas cost the most.
 But some caregivers find their convenience worth the extra cost.
 You must add cool, safe water to powders and concentrates.
-You must add cool, safe water to powders and concentrates.
 Be sure to follow the directions on the label and use the measuring device that comes with the product.

 Author: Healthwise Staff